GoldenGnu/dokuwiki-plugin-evesso/README.md

 * eve-alliance-*alliance_name*
 * eve-faction-*faction_name*

-Note: Avoid creating your own auth groups starting with `eve-` when using this plugin.
+Note: Do not create your own auth groups starting with `eve-` when using this plugin.

 You can change the acccess control for each auth group in `admin` > `Access Control List Management`